Model-free practical PI-Lead control design by ultimate sensitivity principle: Proposed Design Method

 \subsection{Integrator Time Constant}

-Assume first $K_p = 1$ and (without loss of generality) that $G(s)[1+G(s)]^{-1}$ is already stable.
-The latter means that an eventually required gain adjustment by $k$ was achieved, cf. section \ref{sec:2}, so that $G(s)$ is already including $k$ implicitly.
+Assume first $K_p = 1$ and (without loss of generality) that $G(s)[1+G(s)]^{-1}$ is then stable, cf. section \ref{sec:2}.
+The latter means that an eventually required gain adjustment by $k$ was achieved so that $G(s)$ is already including $k$ implicitly.

 Since the unknown transfer function $\tilde{G}(s)$ contains only stable poles and zeros and, eventually, a time delay element, its phase response starts from zero at steady-state, i.e. $\angle \tilde{G}(j\omega) \rightarrow 0 $ for $\omega \rightarrow 0$.
 As by default, $\omega$ is the angular frequency (in rad/sec) and $j$ is the imaginary unit of complex numbers.
 Following to that, the phase response of an open-loop $C(j\omega) G(j\omega)$ starts at $-180$ deg for $\omega = 0$ and, then, experiences an overall increase by $90$ deg per decade around the corner frequency $\omega^c_{pi} = T_i^{-1}$ of the control $C(j\omega)$.
-This under assumption that one starts with a sufficiently high integrator time constant $T_i$ so that a roll-off of $\tilde{G}(j\omega)$ at higher frequencies is not yet effective.
+This is under assumption that one starts with a sufficiently high integrator time constant $T_i$ so that a roll-off of $\tilde{G}(j\omega)$ at higher frequencies is not yet effective.

 When gradually reducing $T_i$, the 90 degree phase advance of $C(j\omega)$ will unavoidably confront a phase drop of $\tilde{G}(j\omega)$ at some unknown but higher frequency $\omega > \omega^c_{pi}$.
-Note that the drop can be smaller, e.g. $-90$ deg per decade, or larger, e.g. $-180$ or $-270$ deg per decade, depending on the locus of dominant poles of $\tilde{G}(s)$.
+Note that the drop can be smaller, like $-90$ deg per decade, or larger, like $-180$ deg or $-270$ deg per decade, depending on the locus of the dominant poles of $\tilde{G}(s)$.

-Worth case, an even larger phase drop can appear in case of a dominant time delay.
-But regardless of the shape of the phase drop, the phase advance of $C(j\omega)$ will be absorbed if further reducing $T_i$, see exemplary illustration of phase-plot in Fig. \ref{Fig:2}.
+Worst case, an even larger phase drop can appear for a dominant time delay.
+But regardless of the shape of the phase drop, the phase advance of $C(j\omega)$ will be absorbed if further reducing $T_i$, see exemplary illustration of the phase-plot in Fig. \ref{Fig:2}.